-The three parameters determining the radial distribution, $\rho_0$, $r_s$, $\gamma$, are still degenerate.
+The three parameters determining the radial distribution, $\rho_0$, $r_s$, and $\gamma$, are still degenerate.
 However, the enclosed DM mass profile within the data coverage is reasonably constrained.
-We determine the DM mass to be $M_{\rm DM}(<50 {\rm kpc}) = (5.4\pm 1.6) \times 10^{11}\,M_{\odot}$.
-The circular velocity at the solar location ($r=8.2$ kpc \citep{Bland-Hawthorn2016}) is found to be $V_c = 220_{-23}^{+29}$ km/s, which agrees well with previous findings \citep{McMillan2017MNRAS.465...76M}.
+We determined the DM mass to be $M_{\rm DM}(<50 {\rm kpc}) = (5.4\pm 1.6) \times 10^{11}\,M_{\odot}$.
+The circular velocity at the solar location ($r=8.2$ kpc \citep{Bland-Hawthorn2016}) was found to be $V_c = 220_{-23}^{+29}$ km/s, which agrees well with previous findings \citep{McMillan2017MNRAS.465...76M}.
 Our derived enclosed mass profile and rotation curve for the Milky Way are presented in Fig.\ref{fig:mass}.